 Click thumbnails to enlarge

 Riverhead town supervisor Sean Walter said there are approximately 18,000 damaged vehicles stored at Calverton Airpark.
-If that number is accurate, Calverton represents only 8% of the reported Sandy-damaged vehicles.
+If that number is accurate, Calverton represents just eight percent of reported Sandy’s hurricane damaged cars.

 If you’re interested in hearing more about what happens to the Hurricane Sandy damaged cars, the National Insurance Crime Bureau (NICB) has a quick video describing the progress that has been made: